-According to Gary Gagliardi, vice president of Safety Resources, it's important for managers and workers to come together to understand challenges related to safety in the warehouse and come up with solutions.
+According to Gary Gagliardi, vice president of Safety Resources, managers and workers need to come together to understand challenges related to safety in the warehouse and come up with solutions.

 “Companies need a culture of safety,” Gagliardi told Inbound Logistics.
 “Creating a safe work environment requires a good deal of effort, but it brings benefits to both workers and management.”

 This culture of safety will help managers and workers alike understand their unique challenges and develop a plan of action to tackle workplace concerns.
 But safety culture doesn’t arise naturally.
 It requires dedicated fostering of worker and management engagement.

 A safer warehouse work environment benefits everyone.
 Employees feel more secure and cared for, leading to greater vigilance, job satisfaction, and tenure.
 Meanwhile, managers can reduce team shortages due to injuries.
 The company benefits by reducing overhead costs and the indirect expenses associated with safety penalties or medical claims.